 What It Does NOT Cover

-- Fraud or misrepresentation by the account holder
+- Fraud committed by you as the owner of the account

 | Region / Country | Typical Coverage | Notes |